Advertisement

 3. Divide the living room

-Divide the living room from the kitchen with an L-shaped wall that cleverly houses the fridge and a bank of cabinets.
+Divide the living room from the kitchen with an island bench or open-style cabinetry that can house the fridge and a bank of cabinets.
 White framed windows and doors on all sides of the floor plan, up high and down low, ensure the flat is flooded with natural light.
 Just add streamlined roller blinds for when you require privacy.

 4. Go for a neutral kitchen